-2. It also should be noted that Paul at the time when Ananias prayed for him to receive his sight, he also received the Holy Spirit (Acts 9:17)--this was before he was baptized (Acts 9:18).
+2. It also should be noted that, at the time when Ananias prayed for him to receive his sight, Paul also received the Holy Spirit (Acts 9:17)—this was before he was baptized (Acts 9:18).
 Acts presents a transition period where God’s focus turns from Israel to the Church.
 The events recorded in Acts are not always normative.
 With regard to receiving the Holy Spirit, the norm is that a person receives and is permanently indwelt by the Holy Spirit at the moment of salvation.

 3. The Greek aorist participle, epikalesamenos, translated "calling on His name" refers either to action that is simultaneous with or before that of the main verb, "be baptized."
 Here Paul’s calling on Christ’s name for salvation preceded his water baptism.
 The participle may be translated "having called on His name" which makes more sense, as it would clearly indicate the order of the events.